Document

 |

-Corporate Social Responsibility (CSR) implies a concept, whereby companies decide voluntarily to contribute to a better society and a cleaner environment – a concept, whereby the companies integrate social and other useful concerns in their business operations for the betterment of their stakeholders and society in general in a voluntary way.
+Corporate Social Responsibility (CSR) means the voluntary contributions made by companies to a better society and a cleaner environment.
+It is a concept whereby companies integrate social and other useful concerns in their business operations for the betterment of their stakeholders and society in general.

 However, Section 135 of the Companies Act, 2013 ("Act") provides that certain companies must mandatorily contribute a certain amount towards CSR activities.
 As per the Act, 'Corporate Social Responsibility' means and includes but is not limited to: